 Explain Which is safe and durable either relay or transistor to cut off charging.
 (At present i am charging my above said battery by simply using LM317 with 220 ohm and 1 kilo ohm resistors and a couple of capacitor) i'm awaiting your article, thank you".

-The following circuit shows a simple automatic 6 volt 4 to 10 AH battery charger circuit using a 12 volt relay.
+The following circuit shows a simple automatic 6 volt 4 to 10 AH battery charger circuit using a 12 volt relay, designed to automatically cut off the supply to the battery as soon as the ful charge level for the battery is reached.

 Note: The LED indicator section for all 3 following diagrams were recently modified after a practical testing and confirmation

-The following circuit shows a simple automatic 6 volt 4 AH battery charger circuit without using a relay, rather directly through a transistor.
+The following circuit shows a simple automatic 6 volt 4 AH battery charger circuit without using a relay, rather directly through a transistor, you can replace the BJT with a mosfet also to enable high Ah level charging also.

 The above transistorized 6V charger circuit has a mistake.
 At the full-charge level as soon as the battery negative is cut-off by the TIP122, this negative from the battery is also cut-off for the IC 741 circuit.